0418-511 Algebraic Structures and Logic (3)

 0418-512 Automata and Formal Languages (3)

-The classes of regular, context-free, context sensitive and recursively enumerable languages.
-Characterization by grammers.
-Deterministic and non-deterministic automata, pumping lemmats.
+The classes of regular, context-free, context-sensitive and recursively enumerable languages.
+Characterization by grammar.
+Deterministic and non-deterministic automata, pumping lemma.
 Undecidable Problems.
 Algebraic and decidability properties of the language classes.

 0418-513 Theory of Complexity (3)

 Algorithm, Turning machines, computability.
 Complexity measures based on formal models, time and space, complexity.
 Tractable and intractable problems.
 Algorithm design techniques and analysis of the resulting algorithms.
 Complexity cases.
 P-NP problem, examples of NP-complete problems.
 Complexity of parallel computations.